daangn/stackflow/packages/pathfinder/README.md

 ## Redefine `onOpen` callback for usage

-To customize methods of SDK, you should redefine `onOpen` callback.
+To customize methods, you should redefine `onOpen` callback.

 ```typescript
 import customRoute from 'customRoute'